 The world of entertainment has long created movies that laid focus on Black Woman power and injustice.
-This shows in the movie titled ‘Hidden Figures’.
-Although, Hidden Figures isn’t a Netflix show or even an entrepreneurial movie.
+Just like in the movie titled ‘Hidden Figures’.
+Hidden Figures isn’t a Netflix show or even just an entrepreneurial movie.
 However, the movie speaks about three African-American mathematicians that were vital in launching John Glenn into orbit by NASA.

-In the 1950s, NASA desegregated bathrooms and dining facilities which are shown in the movie.
+In the 1950s, NASA desegregated bathrooms and dining facilities, which is shown in the movie.

 One scene shows Katherine running back and forth in the rain to make use of the colored bathroom.

-These Netflix shows were not just made to entertain, but also to teach.
-A lot of these shows are educational programmes and documentaries made to assist the watcher in learning something new.
+These 5 Netflix shows were not just made to entertain, but also to teach.
+A lot of these shows are educational programs and documentaries made to assist the watcher in learning something new.
 The shows help people explore an alternate perspective.

 ‘She did it’ focuses on the funding gap for women of colour.
 According to the movie, “There are approximately 1.9million Black Women-owned firms that employ over 376,500 staffers and generate $51.4 billion in total revenues”.
 This film also shows what exactly drives Black Women to turn stumbling blocks into profit.